Academic Catalog

 Faculty:

 In a world that is increasingly interdependent, we can no longer afford to remain monolingual.
 Success depends in large measure on the ability of an individual to function as a member of a global village whose members speak a variety of languages.
-Learning foreign languages is no longer a pastime: it is a necessity.
-How does learning a foreign language help you to meet today’s challenges?
+Learning world languages is no longer a pastime: it is a necessity.
+How does learning an additional language help you to meet today’s challenges?

 • helps you to expand your view of the world